Heather Caruso is an art therapist and registered psychotherapist of Art Therapy Guelph. She offers in-person and online psychotherapy in Ontario.

 10 years ago our family took a week off and rented a cottage by the beach.
 The kids and I looked forward to swimming and relaxing.
 However, it rained every day.
 My 5-year-old was bored of reading so we collected smooth beach rocks.
 I picked up some acrylic paint. and we spent an afternoon painting rocks.
 I was amazed at how peaceful I felt immersed in artmaking.
 I felt like I just meditated.
 The rock I painted is featured below.
 After that week of solid rain, I decided to never turn my back on art again.

-My best friend who I went to the University of Toronto with worked at a hospital as the manager of their psych department.
+My best friend who I went to the University of Toronto with, worked at a hospital as the manager of their psych department.
 She told me about her colleague who was an art therapist.
 I was excited to hear about her job.
 I spoke to her co-worker about art therapy.
 Although the course she took was in another province, I knew I had to enroll.
 So in my 40s, with my anxiety in tow and after years of being a homeopath and nutritionist, I went back to school to become an art therapist.

 In hindsight, it was unusual to have so many wonderful experiences in one trip.
 It was like the Gods or Goddesses opened doors for me.
-I rented a room from a wonderful lady named Gwen who brought me all over Vancouver touring the cultural sites.
+I rented a room from a wonderful lady named Gwen who brought me all over Vancouver to tour the cultural sites.
 I hope to connect with her again one day.
 I met old friends and a cousin that I had not seen in 45 years!
 It is funny I didn't think much bout them when I was at home.
-When I saw them in person, I missed them so much my heart hurt.
+When I saw them in person, I missed them so much that my heart hurt.
 When I walked to class, seals swam beside me along the sea wall.
 Everything was utter magic and I felt so blessed.

 In hindsight, I believe that the universe rained my holidays to awaken and heal me and show me who I am again.
 Art therapy changed my life for the better.
 I am so blessed and grateful to be able to share my gifts with others.